ashteya/ionic-tutorial-groupby/README.md

 # ionic-tutorial-groupby

-Sample project with grouping items in collection-repeat (Ionic Framework).
+This code is part of a tutorial on how group items with collection-repeat.

-Read the tutorial on the [Gone Hybrid](http://gonehybrid.com/how-to-group-items-in-ionics-collection-repeat) blog.
+Read the tutorial here:[How To Group Items In Ionic's Collection Repeat](http://gonehybrid.com/how-to-group-items-in-ionics-collection-repeat)

+For more tutorials on Ionic, check out my blog [Gone Hybrid](http://gonehybrid.com).